nuzcraft/RLTut_Python3/README.md

 http://rogueliketutorials.com/tutorials/tcod/v2/part-1/

 It has been a long time since I did anything significant with python or tcod, so this should be a lot of fun.

+Welp, after finishing part one, there is a lot of syntax in here that I'm not very familiar with.
+I think I understand the gist of what's happening, but it will take some work before I'm fully comfortable with it.
+Regardless, I'm really enjoying how this is going!